briansmith/ring/API-CONVENTIONS.md

 When working with allocated objects, it is important to think about *ownership* of each object, or what code is responsible for releasing it.
 This matches the corresponding notion in higher-level languages like C++ and Rust.

 Ownership applies to both uniquely-owned types and reference-counted types.
 For the latter, ownership means the code is responsible for releasing one reference.
+Note a *reference* in BoringSSL refers to an increment (and eventual decrement) of an object's reference count, not `T&` in C++.
+Thus, to "take a reference" means to increment the reference count and take ownership of decrementing it.

 As BoringSSL's APIs are primarily in C, ownership and lifetime obligations are not rigorously annotated in the type signatures or checked at compile-time.